 Main Shopping – Mercadona and Eurospar

-Mercadona is relatively new to the island and there are two stores, both in Arrecife.
+Mercadona is relatively new to the island and there are three stores, two in Arrecife, and one in Playa Honda.
 They have a big range of product, and are great value for money.
 The only issue we find is that there pre packaged goods tend to be “family” sized, so for example if you buy chicken breasts there, you’ll get enough for four.

 We use the Eurospar in Arrecife, but there are also stores in Costa Teguise and Macher.
 Eurospar stores always have an excellent fishmongers, and we buy our fresh fish there always.
 The staff will fillet, gut and scale any fish for you, and even prepare it for the barbecue.

 Eurospar Calle León y Castillo corner with Calle Bilbao, Arrecife

 Mercadona Calle Tenderete, Argana Alta, Arrecife

 We’ll also generally call in to these two – they are next door to each other.
 Ikea meatballs are a staple, as are their excellent range of crispbreads.
 Lidl is the best place on the island to buy good bread, shellfish (the big boxes of prawns are fabulous) and dairy produce like yoghurts, creams and cheeses.

 Lidl Pol.
 Ind.
 Altavista, Calle Océano Atlántico, 10-11 Arrecife